Special Olympics Unified Basketball

 Rationale: BSAT scores are used to separate teams into divisions based on skill level.
 Divisioning is essential to accommodate the growth of Unified Basketball while striving to provide all students with the opportunity to participate at a skill level suitable to each individual.
 We will calculate the BSAT score average for each team, and then the teams will be divisioned so that they are only playing against other teams with similar BSAT scores.
 If you have more than one team, please do your best to create your teams based on skill level in order for your students to play at a level most suitable to them during competition.

 The BSAT with written instructions of both assessments is posted below.
 If you have any questions about the drills, please contact Shanna prior to any registration deadlines.

-Congratulations to Hussain from Lester B. Pearson High School for winning CTV Calgary’s Athlete of the Week!
+Check out Hussain from Lester B. Pearson High School winning CTV Calgary’s Athlete of the Week!